Platform Graduate Award 2020

 “In this extraordinarily challenging year when universities and galleries have had to close their doors, support for graduates entering an uncertain landscape is needed more urgently than ever.
 The Platform Graduate Award 2020 enables us to join our network partners in revealing the high quality and diversity of practice that continues to emerge from the eleven participating art schools” – Sarah Davies Director of Phoenix Art Space

-Here at Phoenix we have selected five artists; Charlotte Guérard, Rachel Atkins, and Ursula Vargas (University of Brighton); Jessica Davis and Leanne Jones-Starr (East Sussex College Hastings).
+We originally selected five artists; Charlotte Guérard, Rachel Atkinson, and Ursula Vargas (University of Brighton); Jessica Davis and Leanne Jones-Starr (East Sussex College Hastings).

 Charlotte Guérard’s painting practice seeks for an abstract narrative, a conversation between forms and colour.
 Her work confronts ambiguous compositions with shapes which enter and leave the paintings all at once, inviting the viewers to reflect upon their perspective of time and space.
 Her aim is to investigate what happens beneath the surface and how new marks reach outside of the frame.
 Charlottes’s 2020 alternative Graduate show was presented as a virtual exhibition entitled: Is this a first, featuring works produced before and after lockdown.
 She was nominated for the Freelands Painting Prize 2020 and published in the a-n review earlier this year.